 Check out our Frequently Asked Questions, beach schedules and range of equipment below.
-The online booking request form is at the bottom of this page.
 Have a look at our video’s (pictured below) to see the equipment in action.

 - Ensure you have membership of Mae Murray Foundation – which is free!
 Click here.

 - Attend an online ‘Inclusive Beach Safety Induction’ meeting.

 - Read Frequently Asked Questions and Terms & Conditions below

 - Check beach schedules and equipment options for your preferred beach.
 If unsure about which piece of equipment is best for you, contact MMF office.

 - Complete online booking request form.
 NB You must send your request at least 72 hours in advance.